micktwomey/2016-techie-christmas-quiz/questions/round1.md

 ---

-# IBM is a well known computer and information technology company, what does IBM stand for?
+# Who judged the “walk off” in the movie Zoolander?

 ---

-# The technologically advanced humanoid robot ASIMO is made by which car company?
+# IBM is a well known computer and information technology company, what does IBM stand for?

 ---

-# This penguin character is the mascot of Linux Kernel.
-Name this penguin?
+# Name the animals sounds combined to create Chewbacca’s voice

 ---

-# What does WaSP stand for?
+# The technologically advanced humanoid robot ASIMO is made by which car company?